-As of version 3.5.0, any firmware downgrade using "fwupdate.cfg" is NOT supported by default.
+Any firmware downgrade using "fwupdate.cfg" is NOT supported by default.
 Only firmware upgrade is permitted with "fwupdate.cfg".
 A special parameter is required to permit firmware downgrade via "fwupdate.cfg".
-See fwupdate.cfg (on page 721).
+See fwupdate.cfg (on page 734).

-Therefore, firmware "downgrade" via DHCP/TFTP is disallowed by default since release 3.5.0.
+Therefore, firmware "downgrade" via DHCP/TFTP is disallowed by default.

-► Steps of using DHCP/TFTP for bulk configuration/upgrade:
+- Steps of using DHCP/TFTP for bulk configuration/upgrade:

 - Create configuration files specific to your PX3TS models and firmware versions.
-See Configuration Files (on page 720) or contact Raritan Technical Support to properly prepare some or all of the following files:
+See Configuration Files (on page 733) or contact Raritan Technical Support to properly prepare some or all of the following files:

 - fwupdate.cfg (always required)

 - config.txt

 - devices.csv